‘Is the monster man… fish… or devil?’

 Green Cove Springs, Silver Springs and Switzerland, Florida

-Zaat fans will be pleased to know they can buy a wall clock from Redbubble
+Zaat fans will be thrilled to know they can buy a wall clock from Redbubble

 The same supplier offers Zaat stickers, t-shirts, mugs and tote bags.

 MOVIES and MANIA rating: